jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 - Click on the "Create" button.

-Our newly created Auth0 hook will be shown under the "Pre User Registration" with a green dot before its name.
+Our newly created Auth0 hook will be shown under the "Pre User Registration" section with a green dot before its name.
 To edit it, let's click on the pencil button in the row below it.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/kickbox-auth0/newly-created-auth0-hook.png" alt="Newly created Auth0 Hook with an active indicator">